timcdlucas/translucent_interpretable_ML_review/translucent.md

 The simplest regularised linear models are ridge regression [@], that includes a penalty on the square of the coefficients, and LASSO [@] that penalises the absolute value of the coefficients and therefore more strongly penalises smaller values.
 A common model is the elastic net that includes both the ridge penalty and the lasso penalty.
 This is the model I fitted to the PanTHERIA dataset.
-The total strength of the penalty, and the relative contribution of the two penalties were selected using cross-validation (figure xx).
+The total strength of the penalty, and the relative contribution of the two penalties were selected using cross-validation (figure @fing:enethyp).

 #### Non-parametric, statistical models